unman/notes/apt-cacher-ng.md

 Follow the instructions at https://qubes.3isec.org/tasks.html to install qubes-task.
 Select the cacher package and install it.
 The caching proxy will be created, and configured.
-All existing templates will be configured to use the proxy.
+All existing templates will be configured to use the proxy outside of Whonix templates